 What do you think of the TV organizing shows?

 I am always glad to hear people talking about organizing and think the TV organizing shows help people to see there are a lot of individuals struggling with clutter.
 However, I am very uncomfortable with the image of organizers pulling items out of people’s hands, and I certainly don’t work that way with my clients.
-Through the use of questions I help my clients make intelligent choices on what to keep and what to let go, but the choices are always belong to my clients!
+Through the use of questions, I help my clients make intelligent choices on what to keep and what to let go of, but the choices always belong to my clients!